Skip to Content

 A crowd of people on bikes rides down an empty four-lane highway.
 On the left side of the roadway are large trees and multi-story brick buildings; on the right is the Charles River with the Boston skyline in the distance.

-People on bikes ride down Memorial Drive on a Saturday July 2023 in protest of the DCR’s decision to restrict park access in favor of automotive traffic.
+People on bikes ride down Memorial Drive near John F. Kennedy Street in July 2023 in protest of the DCR’s decision to restrict park access in favor of automotive traffic.
 Courtesy of Car Free Boston.

 Officials from the Department of Conservation and Recreation (DCR), the state's parks agency that also manages some of the region's most dangerous and polluted roadways, are re-opening discussions with Cambridge officials and state legislators regarding the city's desire to re-open Riverbend Park on Saturdays.